 When a new operating system or application is installed, it comes with default settings.
 Usually, all ports are open, and all application services are turned on.
 In other words, freshly installed assets are highly insecure.

-CIS benchmarks are a set of configuration standards and best practices designed to help organizations ‘harden’ the security of their digital assets.
+CIS Benchmarks are a set of configuration standards and best practices designed to help organizations ‘harden’ the security of their digital assets.
 Currently, over 100 benchmarks are available for assets in 14 technology groups, including Microsoft, Cisco, AWS, and IBM.

-Three things separate CIS benchmarks from other security standards:
+Three things separate CIS Benchmarks from other security standards:

 • They relate specifically to the configuration of existing assets.
 They don’t cover security defenses like firewalls and EDRs.